fluree/docs.flur.ee/content/db_intro.md

 **>> Execute the example transaction to add a new attribute named `person/user` that allows a `ref` from any of our persons to a database user.**

 Next, we add a new role called `chatUser` that we can easily assign to all chat users.
 The role has three rules in it.
 The first, `viewAllChats`, allows `query` (read) permissions for every attribute in the collection `chat`.
 The second rule, `viewAllPeople` similarly allows `query` for every attribute in the collection `person`.
+Note, that every database has two built-in functions, `["_fn$name", "true"]` and `["_fn$name", "false"]`, which either allow or block access, respectively, to a given collection or attribute.
 The final rule, `editOwnChats`, will restrict `transact` to ensure only chats by the respective `person` can be created or edited.

 **>> Execute the example transaction to add the new role and these three rules.**